Igorgro/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Simple tic-tac-toe game writeen int HTML/CSS/Javascript.
+Simple tic-tac-toe game written in HTML/CSS/JavaScript.
 Can be build using NW.js